aesouza98/ansible-arch/README.md

 * Ansible
 * Vagrant (otional, to test on a disposable vm)

-## Configuration
-The configuration of the playbook is done by editing the `host_vars/{ distro }` file, you can mainly edit:

-* some settings for the archlinux installation customization
-* dotfiles git repo location
-* packages list to be installed for the various roles
-* User customization
-* Password

 ## Usage
 * Open `group_vars/all` and set the variables.
    * user: User definitions